rollthecloudinc/hedge/README.md

 Reverse proxy:

 An application that sits in front of back-end applications and forwards client requests to those applications.
 Reverse proxies help increase scalability, performance, resilience, security and clean energy use.
 The HEDGE reverse proxy url is below for both the prod and dev environments.
+Request to register services will be promoted to prod once tested on dev via pull requests.

 | Method | Endpoint | Environment |
 | ------------- | ------------- |---------------|